 Rare geomantic manual in a distinct Mashriqi recension

-Salihi, Ibrahim ibn Shaban al- Al Bahr Azzakher Wal Falak Al Dai'r Fi Ilm Al Nabi Attaher Idris [The vast ocean and the revolving celestial sphere in the knowledge of the pure Prophet Idris]
+Salihi, Ibrahim ibn Shaban ibn Nafi' al-.
+Al-bahr azzakher wal falak al-dai'r fi ilm al-nabi attaher Idris [The vast ocean and the revolving celestial sphere in the knowledge of the pure Prophet Idris].

 6.500,00

-A rare Mashriqi manual of geomancy, preserving a practical and textually rich witness to al Salihi's work.
-This copy preserves an eastern Islamic witness to a text that is bibliographically recorded, survives in one Omani Mashriqui manuscript in the treasury of Sheikh Ahmed bin Muhammad bin Issa Al Harithi, Al-Qabil (see MS 102) and another 15th century Maghribi recension that we carry in our collection (see BN 68867), and thus is of extreme rarity in manuscript form.
+A rare manual of geomancy, preserving a practical and textually rich witness to al-Salihi's occult work.
+This copy preserves an early 19th century Mashriqi witness to a bibliographically recorded text; it further survives in an Omani manuscript in the treasury of Sheikh Ahmed bin Muhammad bin Issa Al Harithi, Al-Qabil (MS 109), while a 15th-century Maghribi recension is offered by Inlibris, Vienna.
+Any manuscript of the text is of extreme rarity.

 Manuals of divination circulated not as abstract speculative texts but as portable tools of calculation, consultation, and applied judgment across the Islamicate world.
-This manuscript embodies that tradition with particular force, uniting practical instruction, diagrammatic clarity, and an appealing material presence in a rare survival of 'ilm al-raml.
+This manuscript embodies that tradition with particular force, uniting practical instruction in diagrams and an appealing material presence in a rare survival of the 'ilm al-raml.

 Provenienz